 - (A) Extra-judicial activities in general.
-A state administrative law judge shall conduct all of his or her extra-judicial activities so that they: - (1) do not cast reasonable doubt on the state administrative law judge's capacity to act impartially as a state administrative law judge; - (2) do not detract from the dignity of judicial office; - (3) do not interfere with the proper performance of judicial duties; and - (4) are not incompatible with judicial office.
+A state administrative law judge shall conduct all of his or herthe judge's extra-judicial activities so that they: - (1) do not cast reasonable doubt on the state administrative law judge's capacity to act independently, impartially, or with integrity as a state administrative law judge; - (2) do not detract from the dignity of judicial office; - (3) do not interfere with the proper performance of judicial duties; and - (4) are not incompatible with judicial office-; and - (5) will not lead to frequent disqualification of the judge.

-- [4.1][4A] Complete separation of a state administrative law judge from extra-judicial activities is neither possible nor wise; a judge should not become isolated from the community in which the judge lives. - [4.2][4A] Expressions of bias or prejudice by a state administrative law judge, even outside the judge's judicial activities, may cast reasonable doubt on the judge's capacity to act impartially as a judge.
+- [4.1][4A] Complete separation of a state administrative law judge from extra-judicial activities is neither possible nor wise; -a judge should not become isolated from the community in which the judge lives. - [4.2][4A] Expressions of bias or prejudice by a state administrative law judge, even outside the judge's judicial activities, may cast reasonable doubt on the judge's capacity to act impartially as a judge.
 Expressions which may do so include jokes or other remarks demeaning individuals on the basis of actual or perceived age, race, creed, color, sex, sexual orientation, religion, national origin, disability, marital status or socioeconomic status.
 See Section 2D and accompanying Commentary. - (B) Avocational activities.
 A state administrative law judge may speak, write, lecture, teach and participate in extra-judicial activities subject to the requirements of this Code.